-Wimbledon is the nearest station.
-From here it’s a 20-minute walk to Wimbledon Park.
+Wimbledon is the nearest SWR station and from there it’s a 20-minute walk to Wimbledon Park.
 Alternatively you can take the District Line to Wimbledon Park station.

-If you’re thinking of ways to spend bonfire night with your kids, then look no further than Legoland’s Fireworks Spectacular!
-There’s all the usual rockets and Catherine wheels, but with a special LEGOLAND twist...
+If you’re thinking of ways to spend bonfire night with your kids, then look no further than LEGOLAND® Windsor's Fireworks Spectacular!
+There’s all the usual rockets and Catherine wheels, but with a special LEGOLAND® twist...
 Watch your children’s faces light up as the fireworks turn into exploding bricks!
 All thanks to the magic of the special brick glasses you’ll be given to wear.

 Tickets to the show include park entry, so spend the day enjoying the exciting rides and exploring the themed lands before ending the day on a high in the sky!

-To get here, take the train to Windsor & Eton Riverside, then take the 702 or 703 bus for 15 minutes to get to the theme park.
+To get there, take the train to Windsor & Eton Riverside, then take the 702 or 703 bus for 15 minutes to get to the theme park.